iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ninety8point6.patientapp___2.49.1/report.md

 > Not good<br> :date: __2021-03-01 01:17:03__

 > I received terrible customer service from the 98point6 doctors during virtual visits on several occasions.
 They rushed through the visits, didn't listen to me or give me time to explain my heathcote concerns or needs.
 Their doctors ended the visits abruptly and signed out of the app before I could even finish asking them questions.
 Highly DO NOT recommend this app!<br> :date: __2021-02-28 22:13:06__

-> This is supposed to be text-based.
-I logged in to try and get care for a simple issue.
-I got as far as entering my name and phone number before the on-screen guidance asked if a video chat was ok.
-The options were Yes or End Visit.
-This is a bogus program.<br> :date: __2021-02-14 21:56:16__